EasyTier/easytier.github.io/en/guide/network/two-node-networking.md

    | :----------- | :------- | :--- | :----- | :-------- | :------- | :------- | :----------- | :------- | :-------- |
    | 10.144.144.1 | abc-dec  | 1    | 3.452  | 0         | 17.33kB  | 20.42kB  | udp          | FullCone | 390879727 |

+   Use easytier-cli to view routing information in the subnet

    ```sh
    easytier-cli route
    ```